 In order for a claim to be approved, it must be possible to show that the claimant has experienced continuity of pain which has evolved from the whiplash injury.
 Successful claims are usually supported by evidence that your symptoms are a direct cause of your initial injury (i.e. the injury sustained in your accident).

-Once your solicitor has confirmed that you have a valid claim, he/she will work tirelessly to ensure that you have sufficient evidence to build the strongest possible case.
+Once your solicitor has confirmed that you have a valid claim, they will work tirelessly to ensure that you have sufficient evidence to build the strongest possible case.
 The required evidence usually involves obtaining a medical report and prognosis from a professional, the client’s GP records, as well as witness evidence.

 How much compensation for fibromyalgia claims?

 The value of compensation claims relating to fibromyalgia can vary but are generally quite significant due to the debilitating and life-changing character of the condition.
 Many clients necessitate a high level of care and assistance which gives rise to a considerable care claim.
 We can help you redeem compensation for your pain and any financial losses you have incurred as a result of your condition.

 Some individuals may be unable to return to work or may lose their capacity to perform the same duties they carried out previously.
 Time off work to attend various medical appointments can also negatively affect their employment.
 These scenarios can contribute to a large ‘loss of earnings’ part of your claim.